 Upon leaving Tabla, Kluger was hired by Tom Colicchio as the Executive Chef for a project he was consulting on called The Core Club.
 Dan spent the next four years as the clubs culinary leader transforming the way a "members only" dining room was experienced.

 Kluger joined the Jean-Georges team in late 2008 where he helped open restaurants in Arizona, Utah, DC and New York.
 In 2010, Kluger opened ABC Kitchen as the Executive Chef.
 While there, he won multiple awards, including the 2011 James Beard Award for Best New Restaurant, as well as being honored as Food & Wine Best New Chef of 2012.

-In 2013, Kluger added another ABC restaurant to his resume, ABC Cocina, leading both Kitchen and Cocina as the Executive Chef while also being nominated for the 2014 James Beard Award for Best Chef New York City.
+In 2013, Kluger added another ABC restaurant to his resume, ABC Cocina, leading both Kitchen and Cocina as the Executive Chef.
+Most recently Dan was nominated for the 2014 James Beard Award for Best Chef New York City.
+When Dan isn't cooking, he spends his time with his wife and two daughters.
 In December 2016, Kluger opened his first solo project Loring Place, a seasonal American restaurant located in Greenwich Village.
-When Dan isn't cooking, he spends his time with his wife and two daughters.